 In 1957, the first section of Florida's Turnpike, from Fort Pierce south to the Golden Glades Interchange, was completed.

-By 1960, the proportion of African Americans in Florida had declined to 18% due to the Great Migration.
+By 1960, the proportion of African Americans in the state had declined to 18% as a result of the Great Migration, while large numbers of northern whites moved to the state.

 From 1952 to 1964, most voters were registered Democrats, but the state voted for the Republican presidential candidate in every election except for 1964.

-In 1965, The Civil Rights Movement gained federal legislation which enforced protection of African Americans constitutional suffrage.
+In 1965, the Civil Rights Movement gained federal legislation to enforce protection of African Americans' constitutional suffrage in Florida.

 In 1968, Edward J. Gurney was elected as Florida's first post-reconstruction Republican US senator.